creative2012/Team-Profile-Generator/README.md

 ## Usage
 Run “node index.js” in your terminal and follow the prompts.
 At the end, your team HTML file will be stored in the "output" directory.

-The Following images shows a mock-up of the generated HTML, feel free to add your own css styles to the style.css file located in the "output" directory.
+The Following image shows a mock-up of the generated HTML, feel free to add your own css styles to the style.css file located in the "output" directory.

 ![applicaton mock up](./images/image.png)